Chelmsford Station / Station Square / Mill Yard

 - Provide improved circulation and capacity within the station – one of the busiest in the country

-iv.
-Improve the health of Chelmsford citizens by providing improved walking and cycling connections to the station
+- Improve the health of Chelmsford residents by providing improved walking and cycling connections to the station.

 A) Station Square – The works to the Station will be complemented by improvements to the public realm around the rail and bus interchange to provide a higher quality environment through: improved public transport facilities; wider footways and a reduction in road space; higher quality paving; improved lighting; improved access (from the station building to the nearby bus stops, bus station, adjacent development and new cycle storage facilities); and an overall improved vista at this gateway to the city.
 Further details can be found here.